momohyusuf/e-commerce-sport-store/README.md

 - Contentful CMS
 -
 ### What I learned
-was very challenging expecially working with the css grid and try to make it responsive how to work with Contentful Cms and react using Email.js to get users input and also send auto reply email
+- was very challenging expecially working with the css grid and try to make it responsive
+- how to work with Contentful Cms, react and redux to managge changing state values.
+- using Email.js to get users input and also send auto reply email

 ### Challenges